 Orchard Central Rooftop Garden and Art Trail

-On the top floors of Orchard Central is an open rooftop garden.
+Another mall you can visit and keep your Singapore trip budget in check is Orchard Central.
+On the top floors of Orchard Central is an open and free rooftop garden.
 The space feels like a secret retreat high above the busy road and provides views to the north.
 The mall also displays art throughout – and offers handy pamphlets (in English) about the art (and where to find it in the mall!).

 Emerald Hill Road